4 important changes that will affect social security in 2020

 For an individual whose total income is between $ 25 and $ 000, up to 34% of his social security benefits may be taxed.
 For incomes over $ 000, up to 50% of benefits may be taxed.

-And for those who submit a joint declaration and whose total income ranges from 32 to 000 dollars, up to 44% of benefits can be taxed.
-For incomes over $ 000 - up to 50% of benefits may be taxed.
+And for those who file a joint return and whose combined income is between $ 32 and $ 000, up to 44% of benefits may be taxed.
+For income over $ 000, up to 50% of benefits may be taxed.

 The bipartisan resignation bill that President Donald Trump signed late last year will also affect current and future beneficiaries in at least several ways.